Credit:

 What To Look For In A Soundbar

 The major things to look for when shopping for a soundbar are price, audio output, and connectivity, the latter two usually being directly related to the first.
-If you're on a tight budget, you likely aren't going to get extras like Dolby Atmos, satellite surround speakers, or a huge range of decoding/pass-thru options for advanced or lossless audio modes.
+If you're on a tight budget, you likely won't get extras like Dolby Atmos, satellite surround speakers, or a wide range of decoding/pass-thru options for advanced or lossless audio modes.
 However, you can expect to get multiple speaker drivers comprising at least a stereo (left/right) setup, and usually an external subwoofer.

-More often, when you spend a few hundred dollars are more, you'll also find options like the ability to connect with other speakers in your home for a multi-room audio setup.
-Sonos, Bose, and other brands offer such features, but they're almost always proprietary in connection—meaning you'll need to stick with the brand of your bar to connect to other speakers.
+More often, when you spend a few hundred dollars or more, you'll also find options like the ability to connect with other speakers in your home for a multi-room audio setup.
+Sonos, Bose, and other brands offer such features, but they're almost always proprietary, meaning you'll need to stick with the brand of your bar to connect to different speakers.
 Also more common in recent years are standalone bars, which don't come with wireless surround speakers or a subwoofer, but offer the ability to add those components later for a fee—again, almost always confined to like-branded models.

 What About a Subwoofer?